Leadership and Team Ministry

 - Review previous action points – What progress has been made?
 What is still needed?
 Add anything that needs to be done to this meeting’s action points.

 - Ministry sharing – Share what has happened since the last meeting and take the time to review it.
 What went well and what didn’t?
 Is there any feedback, and what can you do to improve?
-When there has been a special big event, you might want to organise a specific meeting to review it.
+When there has been a special, big event, you might want to organise a specific meeting to review it.

 - Overall ministry planning – Don’t get stuck in the past or stay preoccupied with the present.
-Day-to-day issues and running of a ministry can absorb your time and attention if allowed to.
+Day-to-day issues and the running of a ministry can absorb your time and attention if allowed to.
 Spend time looking to the future and planning for the next steps.
 You may need to make a special time or meeting for this.

 - Action points – Be clear about who will do what.
 Ensure the action points are recorded and actually acted on!
-Simple things like adding names to action points and highlighting them on the minutes or ongoing agenda can help.
+Simple things like adding names to action points and highlighting them on the minutes or the ongoing agenda can help.

 - End with prayer – Pray together for each other and the ministry.